the8Kengineer/chessagon-app/_pages/privacypolicy.md

 <br>

 ## Non-personal identification information
 We may collect non-personal identification information about users whenever they interact with our application.
-Non-personal identification information may include the device type, technical information about the user’s means of connection to our application, such as the operating system and the Internet service providers utilized and other similar information.
+Non-personal identification information may include the device type, technical information about the user’s means of connection to our application, such as the operating system and the Internet services are available for communication.

 <br>